crispinalan/talkcalendar/README.md

 ./talkcalendar
 ```

-Audio output requires that the alsa-utils package (usually installed by default) and the espeak package are installed.
-For Fedora systems use
+Audio output requires that the alsa-utils package and the espeak speech synthesiser package are installed (the alsa-utils package is usually installed by default).
+To install espeak with Fedora use

 ```
 sudo dnf install espeak